-Two of the group members will develop the software that runs on the Raspberry Pi which consists of the webserver, web services, image processing, video streaming, and voice recognition.
-One group member will develop the webserver its web services, and voice recognition (if time permits) on one Raspberry Pi.
-The other group member will develop the video streaming and image processing software on a separate Raspberry Pi.
-For the image processing software, development will be done by using a virtual machine to emulate a Linux OS.
-A cross compiler designed to target the Raspberry Pi and its hardware floating point ability will be used to compile code that can be run on the Raspberry Pi.
-The software will then be copied to the Raspberry Pi via the Linux "scp" command.
-Once both group members complete their development, all software will be integrated onto one Raspberry Pi.
-This can easily be accomplished by using an ssh client to copy files from one Raspberry Pi onto the other.
-Then integration testing will begin to test the integrity of the system.
-Once all the software for the Raspberry Pi is completed, both of the software developers will create the Android app, which will then be tested with the webserver.
+Two of the group members developed the software that runs on the Raspberry Pi which consists of the webserver, web services, image processing, and video streaming.
+One group member developed the webserver and its web services, on one Raspberry Pi.
+The other group member developed the video streaming and image processing software on a separate Raspberry Pi.
+For the image processing software, development was originally done in C++ by using CMake to compile the code.
+However, the end product was developed on a Windows machine in Python using the PyDev plugin for Eclipse.
+Python was chosen due to its cross platform nature and the fact that the Raspberry Pi came with Python support.
+The software was then copied to the Raspberry Pi over wifi via the Windows tool named WinSCP.
+Once both group members completed their development, all software was integrated onto one Raspberry Pi.
+This was easily accomplished by using an ssh client to copy files from one Raspberry Pi onto the other.
+Then integration testing was performed to test the integrity of the system.
+The Linux tool called Screen was used during debugging to launch the software via the terminal.
+Once all the software for the Raspberry Pi was completed, both of the software developers worked on automating both the webserver and the image processing software by creating bash scripts that launched all of the software on the Raspberry Pi at boot up.